open-telemetry/opentelemetry-rust/examples/basic-otlp/README.md

 # View result

-You should be able to see something similar below in the same console when you run docker
+You should be able to see something similar below with different time and ID in the same console that docker runs.

 ## Span